Daiba Park is perfect for photographing Rainbow Bridge

 Where is Daiba Park?

 Daiba Park is close to Rainbow Bridge.
 The closest station is the Yurikamome line’s Odaiba-Kaihinkoen Station.
-See it here on Google Maps.
+Here it is on Google Maps:

 Location shot from Odaiba beach:

-Daiba Park is one of my favorite places to photograph Rainbow Bridge.
-And as it is near Odaiba, there are other places to visit once you are finished.
-There is the beach and the Statue of Liberty.
+Daiba Park is one of my favorite places to photograph Tokyo’s Rainbow Bridge.
+It is near Odaiba, so visit other photo spots once you are finished.
+The beach, Gundam, and the Statue of Liberty are close.